moevis/code-lighter/README.md

 code-lighter
 ============

-This is an extremely lightweight tool for code heighlighting.<a href="http://icymorn.github.io/code-lighter/">Example Page</a>
+This is an extremely lightweight tool for code heighlighting.

+You can go to <a href="http://icymorn.github.io/code-lighter/">Example Page</a> to see demos.

 Currently support highlighting for :